chsasank/chsasank.github.io/_posts/2020-06-12-outline-self-hosted-wiki.md

 We've been using slack's `#general` or `#random` channels to make announcements.
 We regularly post documents and PPTs slack channels so that they can be used by other people.
 We have a channel called `#setup` to post all IT related information like how to login to VPN etc.

 But after a few weeks, these docs/notes become super hard to find.
-As good slack's search is, you have to precisely know what you're loooking for.
+As good slack's search is, you have to precisely know what you're looking for.
 What we needed was a centralized knowledge base website - something like [Confluence](https://www.atlassian.com/software/confluence)

-But Confluence is clunkly and slow, and not cheap ($5/user).
+But Confluence is clunky and slow, and not cheap ($5/user).
 We experimented with [TiddlyWiki](https://tiddlywiki.com/).
 It calls itself 'a non-linear personal web notebook'.
 It's an opensource software which you can host on your servers or AWS.
-But its non linear organization makes it super unintutive and confusing.
+But its non linear organization makes it super unintuitive and confusing.

 ## Why Outline?